Printable View sign in

 Creating safe, inclusive and equitable learning environments

-This strand focuses on comprehensive student support, emphasizing the role of county offices of education in ensuring that all students — particularly those facing housing instability, foster care placement or other challenges — have the environment and services necessary to attain a high-quality education.
-Sessions will explore policies, programs and partnerships that address key barriers to learning and well-being.
+This strand focuses on comprehensive student support, emphasizing the role of county offices of education in ensuring that all students — particularly those facing housing instability, foster care placement or other challenges — have access to the services and supports necessary to attain a high-quality education, including a welcoming school environment.
+Sessions will explore policies, programs and partnerships that address key barriers to student learning and well-being.

 Potential topics include:

-• Addressing the unique needs of homeless and foster youth, including enrollment, transportation and stability
+• Addressing the unique needs of students experiencing homelessness and youth in foster care, including enrollment, transportation and stability

-• Coordinating with county agencies to provide students with housing support, mental health services and wraparound care
+• Coordinating with county agencies to provide housing support, mental health services and wraparound care

-• Expanding school safety policies and community partnerships to create secure learning environments
+• Expanding school safety policies regarding students’ physical, social-emotional and mental health, and initiating or expanding community partnerships to create secure learning environments and improve school culture

-• Implementing trauma-informed practices in schools to better support at-risk students
+• Implementing trauma-informed and/or restorative practices in schools to better support at-promise students

 • Enhancing student and family engagement through outreach and targeted resources